Q: What is Global Classroom?

 Q: How far in advance are screenings scheduled?

 A: We do our best to schedule film screenings as far in advance as possible so that teachers can plan accordingly.
-But because we are selecting new films when they are coming through town, screenings are usually scheduled about 4-6 weeks in advance.
+But because we are selecting new films hot on the festival circuit, screenings are usually scheduled about 4-6 weeks in advance.

 Q: Can elementary or middle school students attend?